acsone/git-aggregator/README.rst

     $ gitaggregate -c repos.yaml --expand-env

-The variable in the configuration file can be specified in one of the following ways:
+The variables in the configuration file can be specified in one of the following ways:

     - $VARIABLE
     - ${VARIABLE}

-For mor info, see the Python's string.Template documentation.
+For more information, see the Python's string.Template documentation.

 Use additional variables from file while expanding: